Okipa/laravel-deployer-recipes/readme.md

 # Laravel Deployer recipes
 Extra [Deployer](https://deployer.org) recipes for Laravel projects.

+**Notice :** this submodule uses the https://github.com/Okipa/laravel-utils-dotfiles submodule, so make sure you have installed it before installing this one.

 ## Installation
 - Install the extra laravel recipes in your project with the following command : `git submodule add https://github.com/Okipa/laravel-deployer-recipes.git .deploy`.
 - Make sure you add the following lines in the `scripts` part of your `composer.json` file in order to make sure you always have an updated version of this git submodule :